-As with every kind of borrowing, however, it’s important to consider all the facts first, as you could find that as a short-term solution it ends up having a long-term impact on your finances and credit rating.
+As with every kind of borrowing, it’s important to consider all the facts before applying for a payday loan.

 What is a payday loan?

 Payday loans are intended to tide you over until your next wage arrives.
 Unlike a longer-term loan, you won’t pay it back in instalments.
 Instead, you pay back the full amount, plus interest and fees, when you get paid or your cash flow issue is resolved.

 Some lenders might give you a longer repayment period, but the common theme is that they’re short-term solutions with a higher cost than most other types of loan.
 Generally, a payday loan covers a relatively small amount of money.